Maya Lowlands: Provinces

 The Lowlands are thought to fully or partially encompass at least eleven geologic provinces.
-Notably, the northern and central Lowlands 'encompass the most extensive karstlands of the North American continent' ie the Yucatan Platform.
+Notably, the northern and central Lowlands 'encompass the most extensive karstlands of the North American continent' i.e. the Yucatán Platform.

 Basins

 The Lowlands are believed to fully or partially comprehend at least four sedimentary basins.

 Tectonics

 The Lowlands lie wholly within the Maya Block of the North American Plate.
-They notably house the Ticul Fault to the north, the Rio Hondo, Yucatan Channel, and Maya Mountain Faults to the east, and a portion of the Motagua–Polochic Fault Zone to the south.
+They notably house the Ticul Fault to the north, the Rio Hondo, Yucatán Channel, and Maya Mountain Faults to the east, and a portion of the Motagua–Polochic Fault Zone to the south.